Rachid Hanna, PhD

 - Value-added transformation of cassava into various products: chips, fufu, flour, etc.

-- Development and dissemination of postharvest equipment, e.g., manual and motorized cassava chippers— in collaboration with government agencies (PNDRT and MINADER).
+- Development and dissemination of post-harvest equipment — e.g., manual and motorized cassava chippers— in collaboration with government agencies (PSMNR/GIZ, PNDRT and MINADER).

 2. Banana and Plantain Development

-- Development and screening of high-yielding plantains against pests and diseases, using local and imported varieties.
+- Development and screening of high yielding plantains against pests and diseases, using local varieties and others imported from elsewhere; present pest and disease emphasis is on banana aphid vector of banana bunchy top virus (BBTV); banana weevil and nematodes.

-- Pest and disease diagnostics, and genetic diversity and monitoring of distribution of pests and diseases (banana aphid, banana bunchy top virus, and banana weevil).
+- Pest and disease diagnostics, and genetic diversity and monitoring of distribution of pests and diseases.

-- Development of biological control and other IPM approaches for the banana aphid and banana weevil.
+- Development of biological control (predators, parasitoids, and microbial agents) and other IPM approaches for the banana aphid and banana weevil.

 - Promotion of hot water treatment for sucker sanitation.